reef-technologies/django-subscriptions-rt/README.md

 See [noxfile.py](noxfile.py) for list of Python and Django versions supported (variables `PYTHON_VERSIONS` and `DJANGO_VERSIONS`).

-> Warning: current version only supports Postgres database (PG_ADVISORY_LOCK is used), however MySQL support may be added by supporting MySQL in HardDBLock context manager.
+> Warning: current version only supports Postgres database (PG_ADVISORY_LOCK is used).

 ## Features